Some Generalizations of Mirzakhani's Recursion and Masur-Veech Volumes via Topological Recursions: Physical derivations of spectral curves and the Masur--Veech twist

 \subsection{Type 0A minimal superstring}

-It is conjectured in \cite{Okuyama:2020qpm} that the Bessel generating function $Z^{\mathrm{B}}(\hbar; \textbf{t})$ in eq.\eqref{be_pf} is obtained from the string equation \cite{Morris:1990bw,Dalley:1991qg,Dalley:1992br} for the complex matrix model which gives a non-perturbative definition of the free energy of type 0A minimal superstring \cite{Klebanov:2003wg}. \footnote{ The proof of the correspondence between the (generalized) BGW free energy and Kontsevich-Witten free energy is given in \cite{YZ21,YZ23}.} In particular, when a finite number of variables $t_a$ is turned on such that $t_a\ne 0$ ($1\le a\le (p-1)/2$), the string equation gives the free energy of type 0A $(2,2p-2)$ minimal superstring. \footnote{ For the JT supergravity, the free energy is found from the string equation by tuning an infinite number of $t_a$'s.
-The role of the string equation in the JT supergravity is discussed in \cite{Johnson:2019eik,Johnson:2020heh,Johnson:2020exp}. }
+It is conjectured in \cite{Okuyama:2020qpm} that the Bessel generating function $Z^{\mathrm{B}}(\hbar; \textbf{t})$ in equation~\eqref{be_pf} is obtained from the string equation \cite{Dalley:1991qg,Dalley:1992br,Morris:1990bw} for the complex matrix model which gives a non-perturbative definition of the free energy of type 0A minimal superstring \cite{Klebanov:2003wg}. \footnote{ Proofs of the correspondence between the (generalized) BGW free energy and Kontsevich--Witten free energy is given in \cite{YZ21,YZ23}.} In particular, when a finite number of variables $t_a$ is turned on such that $t_a\ne 0$ ($1\le a\le (p-1)/2$), the string equation gives the free energy of type 0A $(2,2p-2)$ minimal superstring. \footnote{ For the JT supergravity, the free energy is found from the string equation by tuning an infinite number of~$t_a$'s.
+The role of the string equation in the JT supergravity is discussed in \cite{Johnson:2019eik,Johnson:2020exp,Johnson:2020heh}. }

-Heuristically we consider a spectral curve which interpolates the super Weil-Petersson spectral curve $\cC^{\mathrm{SWP}}$ and the Bessel spectral curve $\cC^{\mathrm{B}}$ with the coordinate functions in eq.\eqref{sp_curve_be}.
-We obtain the $z\sfy^{\mathrm{SWP}}(z)$ and $z\sfy^{\mathrm{B}}(z)$ by differentiating $\sfy^{\mathrm{WP}}(z)$ and $\sfy^{\mathrm{A}}(z)$ of the spectral curves for the Weil-Petersson volumes and Kontsevich-Witten symplectic volumes in the bosonic models: \footnote{ This property will be originated from the fact that the supersymmetric formulae for the Mirzakhani-McShane identity found in \cite{Stanford:2019vob} allows the superfield representation with fermionic coordinates. }
+Heuristically we consider a spectral curve which interpolates the super Weil--Petersson spectral curve $\cC^{\mathrm{SWP}}$ and the Bessel spectral curve $\cC^{\mathrm{B}}$ with coordinate functions in equation~\eqref{sp_curve_be}.
+We obtain the $z\sfy^{\mathrm{SWP}}(z)$ and $z\sfy^{\mathrm{B}}(z)$ by differentiating $\sfy^{\mathrm{WP}}(z)$ and $\sfy^{\mathrm{A}}(z)$ of the spectral curves for the Weil--Petersson volumes and Kontsevich--Witten symplectic volumes in the bosonic models\footnote{This property will be originated from the fact that the supersymmetric formulae for the Mirzakhani--McShane identity found in \cite{Stanford:2019vob} allows a superfield representation with fermionic coordinates.}